yoannes/yodo/README.md

 - Real-time sync with Firebase
 - Data persistence to avoid fetching the data every time the app is opened
 - E2E tests with Cypress
+- Components folder structure: Each page has its own folder with its components and a shared components folder for components that are shared across pages.
+This makes it easier to generate lighter builds for each page using lazy loading
 - [Design created and maintained by Komura Nanami](https://www.figma.com/design/jXI9zuus6HmDDCuDTbhx4A/Webapp?node-id=123-2088&node-type=canvas&t=Gys67KFOfeUe5De2-11)

 ## Dev